 They then started to do an investigation.
 The investigation, under that pretense, was that I couldn’t have access to people anymore.
 They decided since the investigation was going on, NRC all of a sudden was limited by the investigation, even though I had the MOU [memorandum of understanding] that didn’t say anything about investigations being a stopper in doing the whole project.

-Karen: But that slowed you down then, because you couldn’t talk to anybody during that investigation?
+Steele: But that slowed you down then, because you couldn’t talk to anybody during that investigation?

 Cook: I was harder to talk.
 It’s not that I didn’t talk to people, I still managed to talk to people.
 I did a lot more reviewing of documents and writing down what I knew to be the case.
 You’ll see some of that in the documents.
 But that was an impediment to the whole investigation to get data.